Erlangen Program at Large-1: Geometry of Invariants: Elliptic, Parabolic and Hyperbolic Homogeneous Spaces

-By contrast the actions of the subgroup \(K\) look dif\/ferently between the EPH cases, see Fig.~\ref{fig:k-subgroup}.
+By contrast the actions of the subgroup \(K\) look differently between the EPH cases, see Fig.~\ref{fig:k-subgroup}.
 They obviously correlate with names chosen for \(\Cliff{e}\), \(\Cliff{p}\), \(\Cliff{h}\).
 However algebraic expressions for these orbits are uniform.

-\begin{Lemma} A \(K\)-orbit in \(\Space{R}{\sigma}\) passing the point \((0,t)\) has the following equation:
+\begin{lemma} A \(K\)-orbit in \(\Space{R}{\sigma}\) passing the point \((0,t)\) has the following equation:

 The curvature of a \(K\)-orbit at point \((0,t)\) is equal to